Ayub-Ian/WK1-Code-Challenge/README.md

 - You could fork into your own account by clicking on the top right corner of this page there is a button labelled ``Fork`` or cloning the project to your local environment using

+- Navigate to your terminal and run the command below

       git clone https://github.com/Ayub-Ian/WK1-Code-Challenge/

-- Once done to run the application and interact with it
+- Once cloning is done, to run the application and interact with it

       cd WK1-Code-Challenge
       npm start